 02:59.
 I have to sprint to get to where I want to be when it starts.
 My mother’s grave sits where it always will be, the presence of her looming over me.
 I can almost hear the scolding now, as I sit on the dirt beside the headstone, reaching into my pocket to pull out my pack of cigarettes.

-The clock hits 03:00, I can feel it in my bones like a reverberating yell inside an abandoned mine.
-I finish lighting my cigarette without raising my eyes, inspecting it before taking a drag.
+03:00.
+I can feel it in my bones, resounding through me like the chime of a clock.
+I finish lighting my cigarette, inspecting it before taking a drag.
 I look up into the eyes of the devil himself and crack a smile.